31 May 2023

 Wealth Tax

-Wealth tax is levied in all cantons and municipalities comprising all of the taxpayer’s assets and rights that have a cash value.
+Wealth tax is levied by all cantons and municipalities comprising the taxpayer’s worldwide assets and rights that have a monetary value.
 These assets and rights are usually assessed at market value.
-Taxable assets include, in particular, real estate, movable capital assets including crypto currencies, cars, redeemable life and annuity insurances and business assets.
-Ordinary household assets are exempt from tax.
-The tax base for the wealth tax is the net wealth, that is, gross wealth reduced by the sum of the taxpayer’s documented debt.
+Taxable assets include, in particular, real estate, movable capital assets including crypto currencies, redeemable life and annuity insurances, business assets and other and other assets of significant value (e.g. motor vehicles, boats, art collections).
+Ordinary household effects are exempt from tax.
+The tax base is the net wealth, meaning gross wealth reduced by the taxpayer’s documented debts.
 In addition, social deductions can be made from net wealth.
-These vary from canton to canton as the tax rates do.
-The rates are generally progressive.
-The exemplary wealth tax burden of married individuals without children and net assets in the amount of CHF 5m is as follows (2023):
+Both the available deductions and the applicable wealth tax rates differ across cantons, and the rates are generally progressive.

-VD/Lausanne approx. 7.6‰
+GE, Geneva approx. 7.6‰

 Inheritance and Gift Tax